 Become a facilitator

-We are currently looking to recruit more volunteer facilitators to run separate self-management groups in May and June 2017 in:
+We are currently looking to recruit more volunteer facilitators to run separate self-management groups in autumn 2017 in:

 Click on the links above to find out more and apply.